-Under the old or new regulations, each month we collect at least 40 tap water samples and test for total coliform bacteria.
-Coliform is an indicator of other potentially harmful bacteria.
-We also collect and test samples from all active wells and the treated water at the filtration plants.
+Each month we collect at least 40 tap water samples and test for total coliform bacteria as required by the Revised Total Coliform Rule.
+We also collect and test raw water samples from all active wells and the treated water at the filtration plants.
 All samples that show the presence of total coliform bacteria are automatically tested for possibly harmful E. coli, a fecal indicator.

 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
-We found coliforms in August indicating the need to provider.
+We found coliforms in two samples in 2020; both samples tested negative for E Coli bacteria.
+Immediate confirmatory tests came back absents of any bacteria.